UKCEH-MolecularEcology/nf-core-tutorial/README.md

 ./scripts/make_samplesheet.sh /raid2/scratch/timgoo/SeqData/LockedUpExp8__/ITS
 ```
  - The above script generates a table as shown below.

+*Note*: The `run` column is optional and only needs to be provided if samples span multiple sequencing runs.

 | sampleID | forwardReads | reverseReads      | run |
 | ----------- | ----------- | ----------- | ----------- |